oracle-livelabs/database/kubernetes-for-oracledbas/deploy-oraoperator/deploy-oraoperator.md

     </copy>
     ```

-You can probably predict where this is going... you will need **Controllers** to handle the **CRDs** that define Oracle Databases in a Kubernetes Cluster.
+You can probably predict where this is going... you will need *Controllers* to handle the *CRDs* that define Oracle Databases in a Kubernetes Cluster.

-Fortunately Kubernetes allows you to extend the clusters capabilities with **Custom Controllers**.
-The specific type of **Custom Controller** that will monitor and change the Oracle Database **CRDs** is known as an **Operator**, which brings us to the OraOperator.
+Fortunately Kubernetes allows you to extend the clusters capabilities with *Custom Controllers*.
+The specific type of *Custom Controller* that will monitor and change the Oracle Database *CRDs* is known as an *Operator*, which brings us to the **OraOperator**.

 ## Task 4: Install OraOperator

-The OraOperator is developed and supported by Oracle, with **Custom Controllers** for provisioning, configuring, and managing the lifecycle of Oracle Databases, defined by **CRDs**, deployed within or outside Kubernetes clusters.
+The **OraOperator** is developed and supported by Oracle, with *Custom Controllers* for provisioning, configuring, and managing the lifecycle of Oracle Databases, defined by *CRDs*, deployed within or outside Kubernetes clusters.

 To install the OraOperator, you will first need to install a dependency, **cert-manager**:

-1. Install **cert-manager**.
-In Cloud Shell run:
+1. Install **cert-manager**:

     ```bash
     <copy>